 This appliance is not suitable for use in a shared flue.
 This appliance requires a direct flue connection to the spigot.
-If practical, an existing fireplace opening can be bricked up or sealed with a register plate and a short length of flue pipe of a minimum 150mm internal diameter may then be used to connect the stove to the register plate in the chimney.
-This flue pipe should conform to Building Regulations.
-The stove must be insulated and properly fitted into the fireplace opening by back filling with 6:1 ratio vermiculite & cement mixture using minimal water through the top of the fireplace or flue spigot opening.
-The surface should be finished using 1:1:8 mix of cement, lime and sand.
-The connecting pipe is fitted with the spigot pushed up from inside the stove and rotated onto its keyhole slots to join to the pipe.
+If practical, an existing fireplace opening can be bricked up or sealed with a register plate and a short length of flue pipe of a minimum 125mm internal diameter may then be used to connect the stove to the register plate in the chimney.
+This flue pipe should conform to Building Regulations, the connecting pipe is fitted with the spigot.
 Ensure that the pipe end is no closer than 76mm to the side or rear chimney walls.